Why do You Wake at 3.00 am Every Night? 17 Best Tips for Relaxed Sleep

 Stage 3 is the deep sleep stage.
 Muscles and breathing relax even further, and this will be the stage of sleep that is hard to rouse a person from.

 This stage is believed to be crucial to the restoration of the body.
-Growth will take place, the immune system will receive a boost, and creativity and memory can take place within the brain although the brain has reduced activity.
+Growth will take place, the immune system will receive a boost, and creativity and memory can take place within the brain, although the brain has reduced activity.

 The fourth stage of sleep is REM sleep.
-This stage is where brain activity begins to increase and although the eyes are closed there is rapid eye movement going on.
+This stage is where brain activity begins to increase, and although the eyes are closed, there is rapid eye movement going on.

-REM sleep is essential in the body as it is here that cognitive functions happen such as learning and memory.
 It is also this stage that gives us our vivid dreams.
 REM sleep will usually occur after you have been asleep for 90 minutes and will usually make up for 25% of your sleep.

 What factors can affect your sleep?